Irreligion in Romania: History

-Also there are many people which, although they declare themselves christian or ortodox due to the fact that they are ortodox baptized, they have little knowledge about this, and in particular they declare themselves either as atheist or irreligious.
-Very few usually practice real religion (like praying, fasting or caring about holy periods, these being mainly considered days off from work or school).
-While still a religious country, church attendance lowered since 2000, and continues to the present day.
-Also, the number of religious people is in decline due to emigration.
+Irreligion and atheism tend to be higher in urban areas and well developed cities than in rural areas and lower developed areas.

 Demographics

 Over 20,700 people in Romania are atheists, according to 2011 census.
 Thus, the number of Romanians who do not believe in God almost tripled in the previous decade.
 The highest concentration is in Bucharest–Ilfov area (nearly 8,000 atheists) and generally wealthy areas of the country (Transylvania, Banat), the lowest – in Oltenia (750), Dobruja and poor areas of Wallachia (Teleorman, Călărași, Ialomița).
 Before the census of October 2011, Secular Humanist Association (ASUR) conducted a campaign through which tried to promote an accurate census, in which people who consider themselves atheists to have confidence in selecting this option.
 According to ASUR, European Values Survey (1999) and World Values Survey (2005) polls show that the real percentage of those who declare themselves atheists is at least 6–7% of the population, 60–70 times more than the result of census in 2002.
 In The Cambridge Companion to Atheism (2006), Phil Zuckerman gives a figure of 4%.
 A 2014 poll by WIN/Gallup International Association shows that 16% of Romanians are not religious and only 1% are convinced atheists.